dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 * note es6 template string builder
 * this will be explained
 * also functions -- everything is really just a dictionary
+* this is very beautiful if you think about it